atalaymurat/mechanist/README.md

 # README
-THIS IS MACHINIST SOFTWARE DOCUMENTATION
+THIS IS MECHINIST SOFTWARE DOCUMENTATION

+THIS APLICATION FOR ONLY TEST PURPOSES NOTHING SPECIAL

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version not known
+* Ruby version 2.6.1

 * System dependencies